 Your lender will want to know all about your employment, income, what you own (assets), what you owe (liabilities), credit history and more

 It’s important to show that you have a steady income, preferably from stable employment.
 If you run your own business or are self-employed, the lender will want to look into your business finances too.

 Your history can go back as far as seven years for serious credit infringements.
-On the plus side it can contain positive information such as your record of paying bills in full and on time.
+On the plus side, it can contain positive information such as your record of paying bills in full and on time.

 The following websites offer free credit checks:

 Show the lender that you have the discipline to regularly save money.
 This will also help you build a bigger deposit – another plus that will make it easier for you to get a home loan.

-- Low debts.
 If you have borrowed to buy a luxury car it might be worth trading in the Ferrari for a second-hand Toyota.

-- A budget.
 Following a budget demonstrates financial responsibility.
 Keep it realistic so you can stick to it but flexible enough to cope with the odd unexpected event.